NLexi/pbp2022_katalog/README.md

 html is used to display data and does not carry it, static, limited tags that displays data, and the tags are predefined.

 ### Importance of Data Delivery
 Typically an HTTP request response cycle is the standard data delivery procedure.
 The browser would request HTML, style, JPG, Javascript, and the last is the data.
 HTML would display the data and the data would be delivered in the form of XML and JSON.
-Otherwise if any of this breaks down, the website would either have no display or will display no data that is given by the user.
+The importance of data delivery comes in when there's so much data on the website, so that it can display it in chunks based on the user's request and lighten the weight on the storage system.

 ### Process of completion
 Step by step process: